 It should be noted that older AC units that still run will be far less efficient than they were in the past.
 So, they’ll use much more energy to cool the space, meaning you’ll pay more in utility bills.
 Eventually, the system will not perform well and will end up failing to thoroughly cool the home or business.

 Financially speaking, R22 will continue to cost more due to the law of supply and demand.
 There will still be owners trying to put off the replacement, and they’ll order a recharge.
 However, no matter how long consumers try to put it off, there is a ban, and no more R22 will ever be made or imported.
-Many manufacturers are currently trying to sell off their remaining R22 coolant to create new, legal products.
+Before the ban took place, many manufacturers were trying to sell off their remaining R22 coolant to create new, legal products.
 Although it may seem bleak for consumers of old air conditioning units, it’s not entirely true.
 There are available perks and tax breaks for consumers who choose to replace older cooling equipment with environmentally-friendly units.
 Be sure to talk to the HVAC experts at Wilcox Energy to find out more information.